peterszatmary/flyway-demo/README.md

 configurations.
 So in theory they can have different data structure, different data, different db drivers.

-More obvious is to have same data structures cross environments but different datas.
-Like in this example Spring Boot application.
+More obvious is to have same data structures cross environments but different data.
+Same like in this Spring Boot application example.

 For more information see [wiki](https://github.com/peterszatmary/flyway-demo/wiki).

-But the configuration is made in very flexible way.